-Grief is the emotional pain suffering you feel in response to a significant loss and the more significant the loss, the greater the pain and the longer it takes to recover.
-It doesn't matter if the loss is through death, separation, divorce or circumstances, we grieve all significant loss.
+Grief is the emotional pain you feel in response to a significant loss.
+The more significant the loss, the greater the pain and the longer it takes to recover.
+It doesn’t matter if the loss is through death, separation, divorce or circumstances, we grieve all significant losses.

-While most people would associate grief with the passing of someone close, other causes of grief may include things like:
+While most people would associate grief with the passing of someone close, other causes of grief include:

 How do we grieve?

 There is no set pattern of grief.
-Everyone grieves differently and at a different pace and no two losses will be the same.
+Everyone grieves differently and at a different pace.
+No two losses will be the same, even for the same person.
 The grieving process takes time.
-Healing happens gradually; it can’t be forced or hurried.
-There is no “normal” timetable for grieving, it can take anything six months to three years or more, depending on the individual situation.
+Healing happens gradually.
+It can’t be forced or hurried.
+There is no “normal” timetable for grieving.
+It can take anything from six months to three years or more to get back to something like normal (although it might a new and different ‘normal’).
 Be patient and allow the grieving process to happen naturally.

 The stages of grief

 In 1969, a psychiatrist called Elisabeth Kübler-Ross identified what has been termed “The five stages of grief”:

 - Denial: “This can’t be happening to me.”

 - Anger: “Why is this happening?
 Who is to blame?”

 - Bargaining: “Make this not happen, and in return, I will ____.”